MediaComem/biopocket/src/docs/GIT-WORKFLOW.md

 fail(), clear(n) and exceptions() are just never called.
 Delete them.
 ```

+Take a look at the full diff and just think how much time the author is
+saving fellow and future committers by taking the time to provide this
+context here and now.
+If he didn't, it would probably be lost forever.

 ### Do

 * Capitalize the summary line (unless it starts with a lowercase command